ht1024/newdata03/README.md

 NodeJs & REACT.
-I use Yarn.. so do "yarn start" at SRC folder.
+I use Yarn but "NPM Start" will also work  at SRC folder.
 May require "Sudo" on your system.